Hanna Hertelendy: Early years

 She was born as Ilona Zimka' near Budapest.
 She married István Hertelendy in 1940.
 She became a successful stage actress with the Hungarian Repertory Theatre Vígszínház in Budapest, playing such roles as Ophelia in Hamletand Irina in Chekhov's Three Sisters), and in Molnár's Liliom and J.B.
 Priestley's An Inspector Calls.

 She came to New York City, and in 1947, became a lifelong member of the Actors Studio.

 Career

-She continued to act on television in such series as Peter Gunn, Perry Mason, Barnaby Jones, Ironside, Marcus Welby, M.D., The Fugitive, Dr. Kildare, Columbo, and Wonder Woman.
+She continued to act on television in such series as Peter Gunn, Perry Mason, Barnaby Jones, Ironside, Marcus Welby, M.D., The Fugitive, Dr. Kildare, Columbo, T.J.
+Hooker and Wonder Woman.
 Among her television roles was as Helga Dolwig in the 1965 Perry Mason episode, "The Case of the Impetuous Imp" and as Nazi villainess Lena Greenberg on Magnum, P.I..
 Notable films in which she appeared include Five Minutes to Live (1961), Harlow (1965), Convict Stage (1965), In Like Flint (1967), Rosemary's Baby (1968), The Girl from Petrovka (1974), Two-Minute Warning (1976), Raid on Entebbe (1977), Being There (1979), Christmas Lilies of the Field (1979), and Circle of Power (1981).
 Others included independent films such as Return (1985).